Josfemova/Josfemova.github.io/blog/content/about/index.md

 I am currently working on a mdbook to teach programming on embedded systems using Rust and the ubiquitous ESP32, I'll keep you posted.
 Eventually, it should join the [`esp-rs` book](https://esp-rs.github.io/book/) but not completely.

 I also bought an EOS-S3 devboard, which means I will document the process of using it.
-Don't hope for a complete starch-press-like guide, but i will try to get there from post to post.
-Might fuck around and create a Rust HAL for it eentually, but that means I will find out.
+Don't hope for a complete starch-press-like guide, but I will try to get there from post to post.
+Might fuck around and create a Rust HAL for it eventually, but those who fuck around eventually find out, let's hope the finding out part is easy on my hubris.

 ## I've made some learning material...perhaps you want to check that?